MixinNetwork/developers.mixin.one/api/_docs/g-transfer/multisigs-actions.md

 ---

 Before you can operate a raw transaction, it should be created a multisigs request first.
 After a multisigs request is created, actions may be:
-1. `cancel` only `initial` transaction can be canceled.
+1. cancel: only `initial` transaction can be canceled.
-2. `sign` use to sign a multisigs request
+2. sign: use to sign a multisigs request
-3. `unlock` unlock signed multisigs request
+3. unlock: unlock signed multisigs request

 ###### POST /multisigs/requests/:id/:action